motters/qtrb/documentation/creating_sysroot.md

 ## HOST: Create image

-Next plug the SD card back into the host PC and run the below command to create an image of the SD card, This will be your sysroot image.
+Next plug the SD card back into the host PC and run the below command to create an image of the SD card; This will be your sysroot image.

+On mac and linux run the following:

 ```bash
 sudo dd bs=4M if=/dev/sdd of={QtRb-VM Location}/build/qtrb_v0.1.img conv=fsync status=progress
 ```

-If on windows use [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) to create the image file from the SD card, and save it into the "build" folder under the QtRb-VM folder.
-Ensure the image name is "qtrb_v0.1.img".
+If on windows use [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) to create the image file from the SD car; save it into the "build" folder under the QtRb-VM folder, ensuring the image name is "qtrb_v0.1.img".